 According to The Mathematical Association of America, "A quantitatively literate college graduate should be able to:

 The MAA guidelines further explain quantitative literacy expectations of college students: "The level of sophistication and maturity of thinking expected of a college student should extend to a capability for quantitive reasoning which is commensurate with the college experience.
-College students should be expected to go beyond routine problem solving to handle problem situations of greater complexity and diversity, and to connect ideas and procedures more readily with other topics both within and outside mathematics."2.
-Why did the Faculty establish a Quantitative Reasoning Program?
+College students should be expected to go beyond routine problem solving to handle problem situations of greater complexity and diversity, and to connect ideas and procedures more readily with other topics both within and outside mathematics."

-Recognizing the importance of the skills listed above, the Faculty designed the QR program both to assist with the integration of quantitative reasoning throughout the curriculum and to assist students in their pursuit of these skills.3.
-Why would a student at Bowdoin need to improve his or her Quantitative reasoning?
+Recognizing the importance of the skills listed above, the Faculty designed the QR program both to assist with the integration of quantitative reasoning throughout the curriculum and to assist students in their pursuit of these skills.

 Bowdoin is a highly selective college and all admitted students are believed to have the potential to acquire strong quantitative reasoning.
 However, the unevenness of American secondary education and the diversity of student backgrounds result in varying entry level skills.
 Even students with very strong high school mathematics backgrounds sometimes need to be convinced "not to turn off their brains" but to intellectually engage with quantitative material.
 To become quanitatively literate citizens, students need to develop confidence in their logical reasoning skills.
-Quantitative literacy empowers people by providing tools to think independently, ask intelligent questions, and reach valid conclusions.4.
-What is the Quantitative Reasoning Test?
+Quantitative literacy empowers people by providing tools to think independently, ask intelligent questions, and reach valid conclusions.

 The Quantitative Reasoning Test is an assessment test given to all incoming students during Orientation.
 On the test, students demonstrate their current proficiency in four areas: Computation and Estimation, Probability and Statistics, Graphical Analysis and Common Functions, and Logic/Reasoning.
 The Quantitative Reasoning Program Director analyzes the test results and shares them with academic advisors.
-Students are subsequently informed of their results, which then are added to the students' incoming portfolio of high school performance to form a basis for discussion and advising regarding possible future quantitative course selections.5.
-Does every student at Bowdoin take a quantitative course?
+Students are subsequently informed of their results, which then are added to the students' incoming portfolio of high school performance to form a basis for discussion and advising regarding possible future quantitative course selections.

 Students who entered Bowdoin up to and including the Fall of 2005 (through the Class of 2009), usually take at least one quantitative course in the process of fulfilling the distribution requirement of taking two courses from the Natural Sciences and Mathematics.
 In addition, there are several quantitative courses in the Social Sciences that students often select as a means of improving their quantitative abilities.